alexpasmantier/snob/README.md

 ````
 ## Contributions

-Contributions, issues and pull requests are welcome.
+Contributions and pull requests are welcome.

+So are issues and ideas, but just like when streaming in 8K, mind the bandwidth.

 ## Credits

-This project was inspired by your Jenkins / CircleCI monthly bills, your 28 minutes test suite and your flaky failures
+This project was inspired by outrageous recurring Jenkins / CircleCI monthly bills and those 38 minutes test suite runs, gnawing at your soul
-on tests that are absolutely irrelevant to your commit.
+one irrelevant flaky test failure at a time.

-Also, we'd like to use the occasion to thank all open source maintainers of the excellent rayon, ruffpython_parser,
+Also, we'd like to use the occasion to thank all the dedicated, passionate and hard-working open source maintainers of the excellent [rayon](https://github.com/rayon-rs/rayon),
-maturin and pyo3 repositories which enabled us in this project.
+[ruffpython_parser](https://github.com/astral-sh/ruff), [maturin](https://github.com/PyO3/maturin), [pyo3](https://github.com/PyO3/pyo3) amongst all the awesome projects which enabled us in this project.
+Shoulders, giants, true gratitude to all you.